privateprep/coding-space-website/src/pages/blog/2023-04-27-explore-google-hq-with-camp-coding-space.md

       Camp Coding Space will be heading off to Etsy's famous Brooklyn headquarters during the week of July 10th, where they'll dive into the tech side of e-commerce and hear from the nation’s top computer scientists blending artistry and tech.

+      Check out [this video](https://www.instagram.com/reel/Cg_5gCDgZis/?utm_source=ig_web_copy_link&igshid=MzRlODBiNWFlZA==) from our visit to Etsy last year, where we toured their sustainable living building, spoke with nine Etsy engineers, and spent time tinkering in their makerspace.
   - type: textOnly
     textAlign: left
     bgColor: "#faf6ee"